-Due to frequently changing river stages and river currents, which often necessitate the repositioning, discontinuance and establishment of floating aids to navigation, many low water buoys maintained by the U. S. Coast Guard are not shown in this Navigation Book.
+Due to frequently changing river stages and river currents, which often necessitate the repositioning, discontinuance and establishment of navigation, many low water buoys maintained by the U. ast Guard are not shown in this Navigation Book.
 Consult Local Notice to Mariners for the latest river conditions.

-Consult the U. S. Coast Guard Light List and Local Notice to mariners for additional information.
+Consult the U.S. Coast Guard Light List and Local Notice to mariners or additional information.